rfhtorres28/ecommerce_data_analysis/Olist_Ecommerce_Analysis.md

 ### Data Sources
-The CSV files are downloaded from kaggle website.
+The CSV files were downloaded from kaggle website.
 I create a database on SQL Server and created tables for each file.

 ### Tools
 * SQL Server - Data Wrangling / Exploratory Data Analysis